Career Goal: Astronomy professor

 — Sierra Grant

 Astro 461: “This class was incredible,” says Sierra.
 “We did everything we’d do as practicing astronomers, including writing research proposals for a mock time-allocation committee.
 It was also a great complement to the research I do here, where I’m looking at data someone else has collected.
-At Kitt Peak, I used the telescope to collect and reduce the data myself.
+At Kitt Peak, I used the telescope to collect the data myself.
 This really made me appreciate the process.”

 Grad-School Readiness: “With the department's help, I feel very prepared for graduate school and beyond,” says Sierra.
 This preparation came in a number of ways.
 One is the poster sessions the department and public attend, where students build skills in explaining their research in a clear, concise way.
 The other is Professor Calvet’s research meetings, where members of her group discuss their progress and brainstorm approaches.
 “I wouldn’t know what grad students or postdocs do without seeing what they were working on in these meetings,” she says.
 “This has really helped me envision my future and see what I need to prepare for.”